Codeinwp/tweet-old-post/docs/rop.md

 One limitation for sharing via our app is that we do not allow sharing posts with images.
 The uploading images workflow is only present in the plugin.

 > [!NOTE]
-> `\Abraham\TwitterOAuth\TwitterOAuth` is also used in our server endpoint for posting to X/Twitter.
+> The lib`\Abraham\TwitterOAuth\TwitterOAuth` is also used in our server endpoint for posting to X/Twitter.
 The same handling is used in both server and plugin.
 If you change the flow in the plugin, you should also change the server endpoint if necessary.

 ## Debug Logs